adopt-liveview/adopt-liveview/priv/pages/2024/04-12-editing-data-en_US.md

 end
 ```

-In this part we only modify the texts and the name of the `phx-submit` binding event.
+In this part we only modified the texts and the name of the `phx-submit` binding event.
 There were no functional changes except that the `<.back>` component link now returns to the product view page.

 ### Updating the router